mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

    :lineno-start: 44
    :emphasize-lines: 5,6

-Given that we are periodically calling the service, before we change the value of the :code:`Future`, we can check if the service call was done with :code:`Future.done()`.
+Given that we are periodically calling the service, before replace the class :code:`Future` with the next service call, we can check if the service call was done with :code:`Future.done()`.
 If it is not done, we can use :code:`Future.cancel()` so that our callback can handle this case as well.
 For instance, if the Service Server has been shutdown, the :code:`Future` would never be done.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_client_node.py
    :language: python